 Your course mentors are Konstantina Ioannou and Arwa Omar.
 This course is unique in the bringing together of leading educational neuroscience and psychology, with expertise in teacher professional development in order to best support your understanding and application of the science of learning.

-Our course team will be supporting discussions online between 05 August - 28 September 2019.
-Paul and Tim will answer your questions in a recorded Q&A session on 10th September.
+Our course team will be supporting discussions online between 13 January 2020 - 21 February 2020.
+Course educators will answer your questions in a recorded Q&A session taking place in February.
 Find out more in the Q&A step in week 5.

 Notice of research being conducted on this course